-On 22 December 2018, the Constitutional Court issued a decree dissolving the PLC and calling for legislative elections within 6 months (by mid-May 2019).
+On 12 December 2018, the Constitutional Court issued a decree dissolving the PLC and calling for legislative elections within 6 months -- by 12 May 2019).

 In addition, there have been three municipal elections since the PA's creation: in 2004-05 in both the West Bank and Gaza; and in 2012 and 2017 in the West Bank only, without the participation of several Palestinian factions, including Hamas.
 These also excluded the refugee camps which are administered by the Camp Services Committees.